merijn/Belewitte/README.rst

 SLURM Workload Manager
     https://slurm.schedmd.com/documentation.html

+    Optional, can be replaced with custom run commands.

 Python 3.6 or 3.7
     The python 3.6/3.7 executable is expected to be in the user's ``PATH``